Power System Model

 The function accepts five keywords:

-• active = 1: adding or updating cost for the active power, and piecewise linear is being used;
+• active = 1: adding or updating cost, and piecewise linear is being used,

-• active = 2: adding or updating cost for the active power, and polynomial is being used;
+• active = 2: adding or updating cost, and polynomial is being used.

-• reactive = 1: adding or updating cost for the reactive power, and piecewise linear is being used;
+• reactive = 1: adding or updating cost, and piecewise linear is being used,

-• reactive = 2: adding or updating cost for the reactive power, and polynomial is being used;
+• reactive = 2: adding or updating cost, and polynomial is being used.

-• piecewise: cost model defined by input-output points given as Array{Float64,2}:
+• piecewise: Cost model defined by input-output points given as Matrix{Float64}:

-• polynomial: n-th degree polynomial coefficients given as Array{Float64,1}:
+• polynomial: The n-th degree polynomial coefficients given as Vector{Float64}:

 Updates